-Fortunately, you can take steps to help keep your cholesterol levels in a healthy range.
-You won’t even have to ban the burgers entirely.
+Fortunately, you won’t have to ban the burgers entirely.
 With some smart food swaps, you can improve your health without sacrificing taste.

 Breaking down the facts on cholesterol

 Cholesterol is a fatty substance in your bloodstream.
 It helps your body build cells, make hormones and vitamins, and digest food.
-While cholesterol is necessary to keep your body healthy, too much of the wrong kind can be bad.
-It can increase your chances of a heart attack or stroke.
+While cholesterol is necessary to keep your body healthy, too much of the wrong kind can increase your chances of a heart attack or stroke.

 - High-density lipoproteins (HDL): This is known as “good” cholesterol, because it helps remove LDL and triglycerides from your bloodstream.
 Regular aerobic exercise helps your body make more HDL.